OctopusDeploy/docs/docs/deploying-applications/deploying-packages/index.md

 The process of deploying a package looks approximately like this:

 1. Acquire the package as optimally as possible (local package cache and [delta compression](/docs/home/deploying-applications/delta-compression-for-package-transfers.md))
-2. Create a new folder for the deployment (whichÂ avoids many common problems like file locks and leaving stale files behind)
+2. Create a new folder for the deployment (which avoids many common problems like file locks and leaving stale files behind)
- 1. Example: `C:\Octopus\Applications\[Tenant name]\[Environment name]\[Package name]\[Package version]\` whereÂ `C:\Octopus\Applications` is the Tentacle application directory you configured when installing Tentacle)
+ 1. Example: `C:\Octopus\Applications\[Tenant name]\[Environment name]\[Package name]\[Package version]\` where `C:\Octopus\Applications` is the Tentacle application directory you configured when installing Tentacle)
 3. Extract the package into the newly created folder
-4. Execute each of your [custom scripts](/docs/home/deploying-applications/custom-scripts.md) and the [deployment features](/docs/home/deploying-applications.md) you've configured will be executed to perform the deploymentÂ [following this order by convention](/docs/home/reference/package-deployment-feature-ordering.md).
+4. Execute each of your [custom scripts](/docs/home/deploying-applications/custom-scripts.md) and the [deployment features](/docs/home/deploying-applications.md) you've configured will be executed to perform the deployment [following this order by convention](/docs/home/reference/package-deployment-feature-ordering.md).
-5. [Output variables](/docs/home/deploying-applications/variables/output-variables.md) and deploymentÂ [artifacts](/docs/home/deploying-applications/artifacts.md) from this step are sent back to the Octopus Server
+5. [Output variables](/docs/home/deploying-applications/variables/output-variables.md) and deployment [artifacts](/docs/home/deploying-applications/artifacts.md) from this step are sent back to the Octopus Server